Kwon770/kawai-todo-reactnative/README.md

 **prevState** is the argument passed to `setState` callback function

-It it the value of state before `setState` was triggered by React
+It is the value of the state before `setState` was triggered by React

 ```js
 _deleteToDo = id => {